 - Only the most recent one-time-use code (or link) issued will be accepted.
 Once the latest one is issued, any others are invalidated.
 Once used, the latest one is also invalidated.

 - Only three failed attempts to input any single one-time-use code are allowed.
 After this, a new code will need to be requested.

 - The one-time-use code issued will be valid for three minutes (by default) before it expires.

-The one-time-use code expiration time can be altered in the passwordless connection settings in the Dashboard.
+The one-time-use code expiration time can be altered at Auth0 Dashboard > Authentication > Passwordless.